KowalewskiPawel/TSBlockchain/README.md

 ## About

-Simple Blockchain, with minimal functionality implemented in TypeScript for the educational purposes.
+Simple Blockchain, with minimal functionality implemented in TypeScript for the educational purpose.

 ## Installation